-coverage for major medical expenses for faculty, their spouses and dependent children, administered by Comprehensive Benefits Service Company.
-The Institute will pay the cost of the medical coverage.
-The major medical coverage shall include provisions for a maximum benefit of one million dollars (\$1,000,000) and a cash deductible of two hundred dollars (\$200) for an individual in any one (1) year and five hundred dollars (\$500) for the family in any one year, and reimbursement for the first five thousand dollars (\$5,000) per individual in excess of the deductible amount of 80%, and for the remainder, 100%.
+(i) The Institute shall provide coverage for major medical expenses administered by EBP for faculty, their spouses and dependent children.
+The major medical coverage shall include provisions for a maximum benefit of one million dollars (\$1,000,000) and a cash deductible of two hundred dollars (\$200) in any one (1) year for an individual and five hundred (\$500) in any one (1) year per family, and reimbursement for the first five thousand dollars (\$5,000) per individual in excess of the deductible amount of 80%, and for the remainder, 100%.
 Payment shall be at the 95th percentile of HIAA.
 This contract shall also provide for a maximum annual payment of seven hundred fifty dollars (\$750) per individual for outpatient treatment by a licensed psychiatrist, psychologist and/or qualified social worker.
+The major medical coverage includes the Primextra Managed Pharmacy Program; when an employee purchases a prescription drug from a participating pharmacy, the employee's co-payment will be two dollars (\$2) for generic drugs and seven dollars (\$7) for brand name drugs.

-The maximum benefit for a retired faculty member age sixty-five and his/her spouse over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).
+The maximum benefit for a retired faculty member over age sixtyfive and his/her spouse over age sixty-five (65) shall be one hundred thousand dollars (\$100,000).

 (ii) The Institute shall provide a Blue Cross 365 days full hospital coverage group contract to the faculty member.
-The entire cost of individual and/or family coverage under such group contract shall be borne by the Institute.

 (iii) The Institute shall offer a HIP full medical plan as an alternative to Blue Cross and major medical.
-HIP also shall be available as an option for retirees.
-The entire cost for the individual and/or family shall be borne by the Institute.
+The plan will include the H3F Rider.
+HIP is also available as an option for retirees.

-(iv) The Institute shall provide a Blue Cross 365 days full hospital coverage for all retired full-time faculty who continue to be employed by the Institute either as full-time or part-time faculty members.
-The entire cost for individual and/or family coverage shall be borne by the Institute.
+(iv) The Institute shall provide Blue Cross 365 days full hospital coverage for all retired full-time faculty who continue to be employed by the Institute as either full-time or part-time faculty members.